Brooks377/SSLS_dashboard/README.md

-# portfolio-frontier-streamlit-dashboard
+# Strong Side Left Side: Streamlit Dashboard
- Fork of streamlit project for a template
+ Fork of Wall Street Bets streamlit project for a template
+ - **PROPOSAL NOTE**: current build runs quite slow because of data building inside of app.py
+     - this is an easy fix but not worth it for the proposal
  - fix for error message about pylsp when using spyder
    - ```conda install -c conda-forge python-lsp-server ```
- - PROPOSAL NOTE: current build runs quite slow because of data building inside of app.py
-     - this is an easy fix but not worth it for the proposal
 ## To Run for the first time
 ```
 # download files (you can do this via github desktop too)